 Materials required: Application form, professional resume, cover letter, and a writing sample (preferably a fundraising related letter or proposal).

-Interns in the Development/Capital Department receive well-rounded, hands-on experience in raising contributions for a not-for-profit theatre.
-Interns report to the Capital Campaign Associate but have direct access and regular contact with the Director of Development, the Development Associate, and the Senior Institutional Giving Manager.
+Interns in the Development/Capital Department receive well rounded, hands-on experience in raising contributions for a not-for-profit theatre.
+Interns report to the Capital Campaign Associate but have direct access and regular contact with the Development Associate and the Director of Institutional Advancement.

 Knowledge of Microsoft Office Suite, Raiser’s Edge, Constant Contact and WealthEngine preferred but not required.
 Preferred availability through the end of May 2018.
 Must be available the entire day on May 15.

-Materials required: Application form, professional resume, and cover letter.
+Materials required: Application form, professional resume, cover letter, and two references.